 French, that's what it's like!

 Seriously, there are some aspects of car mechanics and design that only the French could conceive of, and the 304 has plenty of them!
-Quite why a fan belt has to go round so many corners I don't know, and the high pitched horn is hilarious.
+Quite why a fan belt has to go around so many corners I don't know, and the high pitched horn is hilarious.
 I especially like the pop up air vent grilles, which do a good impression of a toast rack.

-If you're looking for a performance supercar this is not it, but it is pleasant to drive.
+If you're looking for a performance supercar this is not it, but, it is pleasant to drive.
 It's nimble enough to give you some fun through the bends - with just enough roll to remind you that you're in a French car - and 75bhp (when new!) in a light car means it is nippy enough.
-On the motorway it will take you to the speed limit, but well before 70mph it's crying out for a 5th gear that it doesn't have.
+On the motorway it will just about take you to the speed limit, but well before 70mph it's crying out for a 5th gear that it doesn't have.